jannis-baum/Vivify/README.md

 - syntax highlighting for code
 - graphviz/dot graphs

+### Editor Support

+Vivify has a simple API to integrate your favorite editor so the viewer live updates to any changes as you are typing and the scrolling is smoothly synchronized!

+See below for a list of existing editor plugins.
+In case your favorite editor is not yet supported, use these as an example to write your own and add it to the list!

+#### Existing integration

+- for Vim and Neovim: [vivify.vim](https://github.com/jannis-baum/vivify.vim)

 ### Config

 Vivify will look for an optional config file at `~/.vivify/config.json` and